 |---|---|---|

-You do not need a DNI to buy property; you need a CDI.
-That is covered in our note on getting a CDI.
-The CUIT is the next step only if you generate income from the property.
+You do not need a DNI to buy property; you need a CUIT.
+That is covered in our note on getting a CUIT.
+Registering that CUIT for economic activity is the next step only if you generate income from the property.

-A CDI lets you own.
-The moment you rent the property out and earn income, you enter the territory of declaring that income, and a CUIT is generally what registers you for it.
+Your CUIT lets you own.
+The moment you rent the property out and earn income, you enter the territory of declaring that income — which means registering your CUIT for economic activity and filing on it.
 Rental income in Argentina is taxable, and a compliant foreign landlord files on it.

-This is not a hurdle so much as a step: an accountant registers the CUIT and handles the filings.
+This is not a hurdle so much as a step: an accountant registers the activity and handles the filings.
 Foreign owners who let their property do this as a matter of course.

 Yes.
-Rental income earned in Argentina is taxable, and a compliant foreign landlord registers and files on it, typically with a CUIT and an accountant.
+Rental income earned in Argentina is taxable, and a compliant foreign landlord registers the activity and files on it, with a CUIT and an accountant.

 Yes.
-Registering a CUIT and handling rental-income filings is routine work for a local accountant, and foreign owners who let their property normally do exactly this.
+Registering the CUIT for economic activity and handling rental-income filings is routine work for a local accountant, and foreign owners who let their property normally do exactly this.

 Owning and operating are two different tax steps, and getting the second right keeps your rental income clean.
 To set up the right structure before you let, book a call.